Malaysia, Reviews, Singapore, Singapore Weekends

 2. Pick up point

-The pick up point at Larkin Sentral is not the same as the drop-off point.
+The pick up point at Larkin Sentral is usually at the taxi bay, and it is not the same as the drop-off point.
 From the drop-off point, which is on L2, you have to go inside the terminal and go down via escalator to L1 and find the taxi bay.
-Don’t worry, it’s just a short walk away.
+But don’t worry, it’s just a short walk away.

-When we got to the pick up point, there were a few cross-border taxis waiting for passengers.
-The red ones are Malaysian taxis, while the blue ones are Singapore ComfortDelGro taxis.
-So I guess, you don’t need to pre-book your taxi but I personally would still pre-book, I don’t want to take the chance and be stranded at Larkin!
+When we got to the pick up point, there were already a few cross-border taxis waiting for passengers.
+The red ones are Malaysian taxis, while the blue ones are the Singapore ComfortDelGro taxis.
+So I guess, you don’t need to pre-book your cross-border taxi – but I personally would still pre-book, I don’t want to take the chance and be stranded at Larkin!

 3. Inside Larkin Sentral Terminal

-In case you’re curious what’s in Larkin Sentral terminal, it’s… a very simple terminal – there is no air conditioning, but there are plenty of local shops you can look at if you arrive early before your next pick up.
+In case you’re curious what’s in Larkin Sentral terminal, it’s not a shopping mall.
+It’s a very basic bus terminal – there is no air conditioning but there are plenty of local shops, so you won’t be bored if you arrive early before your next pick up.

-And this one is a crowd pleaser – there is a McDonald’s on L1!
+And this one I’m sure will be a crowd pleaser – there is a McDonald’s on L1!

 Note: I paid for all of transportation costs out of pocket for this trip.
 As always, all thoughts and opinions are honest and remain my own.